SerpentBytes/siteit/README.md

 | siteit  |  **-i** or **--input**  |      _./directory_       | Converts all the files within a directory supplied as additional argument into `.html` documents.
 To locate the generated files, `cd` into the application's `dist` directory and open `index.html` |

 Usage format: siteit **[option/flag]** _[additional arguments]_

-If the user is on **Windows** and are unable to run the tool using the aforementioned _usage format_, follow these steps:

-#### Recommended Approach
-- Use `node` command prefix to run the app as follows:
-  - **node** ./build/index.js -v

-#### Not Recommended Approach

--   Using PowerShell in _Admin Mode_, run the following command to bypass PowerShell's Execution Policy
-    -   For temporary bypass run: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
-    -   For permanent bypass _(not recommended)_ run: `Set-ExecutionPolicy -Scope LocalMachine -ExecutionPolicy Unrestricted.`

 ## Markdown files handling